israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Outline

-A thin outline with a background color that matches the theme default.
-When the widget is active, the foreground and background colors reverse.
+This style features a thin styled outline.
+When _pressed_ or on _hover_, the button changes to a solid color similar to the default menubutton style.

 ![outline menubutton](./assets/widget-styles/outline-menubutton.gif)